cneira/zcage/docs/brand-types.md

 ```
 # zcage info -z bhyve0`
 ```

-Or just use the serial terminal
+Or just use the serial terminal, for KVM branded zones a vnc connection is recommended.

 ```
 # zlogin -C bhyve0
 ```
 Cloud init
 -----------
-To import cloud init images into bhyve, the --with-image parameter can be used, cloud init images need the --udata parameter that contains the user name and authorized ssh keys to be used to login into the host.
+To import cloud init images into bhyve or kvm branded zones, the --with-image parameter can be used, cloud init images need the --udata parameter that contains the user name and authorized ssh keys to be used to login into the host.

 * udata